Live 2003 (Coldplay album)

-Coldplay Live 2003 is the first live album by British rock band Coldplay.
-It was released in November 2003 and serves as the band's second live release, following Trouble – Norwegian Live EP (2001).
-Featuring the concerts filmed at Sydney's Hordern Pavilion on 21 and 22 July 2003, the album was nominated for Best Long Form Music Video at the 47th Annual Grammy Awards and named one of the best releases of the year by Blender.
+Live 2003 is the first live album by the British rock band Coldplay, featuring shows recorded at Sydney's Hordern Pavilion on 21 and 22 July 2003.
+It was released on 4 November 2003 by Capitol in the United States and on 10 November 2003 by Parlophone in the United Kingdom.
+Screenings were held at select theaters the day prior.
+The album marks the group's second live project after Trouble – Norwegian Live EP (2001).

-The song "Moses", exclusive to this record, was written about Chris Martin's wife Gwyneth Paltrow and inspired the name of their second child, Moses Bruce Anthony Martin, born in 2006.
-It was solicited to US alternative radio as a promotional single on 6 October 2003.
-The recording of "Clocks" also had a promotional radio push in countries such as Mexico and Spain.
+The album was nominated for Best Long Form Music Video at the 47th Annual Grammy Awards, and named one of the greatest releases of the year by Blender.
+The song "Moses", exclusive to the album, was written about Chris Martin's then-wife Gwyneth Paltrow and inspired the name of their second child, born in 2006.
+It was sent to alternative radio stations in the United States as a promotional single on 6 October, while the recording of "Clocks" had a promotional push in countries such as Mexico and Spain.

 Track listing

 All tracks are written by Guy Berryman, Jonny Buckland, Will Champion and Chris Martin.